goran-mahovlic/ULX3S_testing/README.md

 # ULX3S_testing

 > This project is intended to be used on Debian buster.
 If you don't have
-> Debian or don't want to pollute your installation you can examine `docker`
+> Debian or don't want to pollute your installation you can examine
-> directory and use docker image instead.
+> [docker/README.md](docker/README.md) and use docker image instead.

 After cloning repository and submodules run scripts as root:

     # download Debian dependencies
     ./debian-install.sh

+    # create sdcard for saxonsoc needed to test it
+    ./make-sdcard.sh /dev/mmcblk0

 You will want to edit `testing.pl` script to specify single letter prefix of serial number to dentote manufacturer.
 By default it is `K`: